rchcu9-dotcom/table-de-marque-Back/README.md

 $ mau deploy
 ```

-WWith Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.
+With Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.

 ## Resources